 Once implemented, the reforms are expected to save a modest £6 million or so a year.
 As well as providing new posts for lawyers, the reforms should also provide more job satisfaction for judges and court staff.

 The bill had its second reading (main debate) in the House of Lords in June 2018.4 The justice minister, Lord Keen of Elie QC, described it as “a vital first step in delivering legislation to underpin our ambitious and far-reaching programme to create a modern, world-class courts and justice system that is swift, straightforward and works for everyone”.

 At the bill’s committee stage the following month, the cross-bench (non-party) peer Lord Pannick QC was was rather more realistic.
 He said it was “a remarkable achievement for the government to bring forward a bill on courts and tribunals that ignores all the serious problems facing our justice system, not simply diversity but the recruitment crisis, the crisis in legal aid, the appalling state of the judicial estate and the vital need for modernisation”.5 Even so, the bill got through the House of Lords without difficulty and received its second reading the House of Commons in November 2018.
 Labour’s front-bench spokesman quoted6 the comments I made in the first paragraph of this chapter without attributing them to the article in which they first appeared.7 The legislation was passed by parliament in December 2018.

 On the face of it, the Courts and Tribunals (Judiciary and Functions of Staff) Act 2018 may seem to have very little to do with the online court.
 But that reform depends on streamlining processes as much as it does on computerising form-filling.
-If this bill gets through the House of Commons unscathed in the autumn of 2018, it may embolden ministers to reintroduce more of the outstanding legislation.
+Now that the act has been passed by parliament, one can only hope it emboldens ministers to reintroduce the planned legislation that remains outstanding.